 One of my all time favorite dinners is a classic basil marinara sauce with angel hair pasta.
 The absolute best I ever had was at a quaint little restaurant in a grocery store mall.

 Even so, the atmosphere was romantic under dim lights and candle-lit tables and the service was impeccable.
 The restaurant also had a bakery and was always the go-to spot for their incredible mango tart to bring to events.
 I was so sad to see it close.
 And, it did so before I could ask for their basil marinara sauce recipe.

-I’ve been trying to recreate that recipe ever since.
+I’ve been trying to recreate that angel hair marinara recipe ever since.
 What was it that made that particular recipe so good?
 Was it the slow cooking time or the addition of some secret ingredient?
 I’ll never really know.

-Use this sauce with anything that calls for a marinara sauce like lasagna, or this recipe for Pasta Puttanesca with Spinach.
+Use this as a plant-based spaghetti sauce.
+It can be used with anything that calls for a tomato basil marinara sauce like lasagna, or this recipe for Pasta Puttanesca with Spinach.
 It’d even be great as a topping for baked potatoes.
-And, kick up the nutrition by adding roasted or steamed vegetables or even greens.
+And, kick up the nutrition by adding roasted or steamed vegetables or tasty greens.